-Cartridges for the following components are available: carbonate removal device (CRD); suppressor, guard and separator columns; and EG degasser.
+Cartridges for the following components are available: carbonate removal device (Dionex CRD), suppressor, guard and separator columns, and EG degasser.

-NOTE If the IC Cube does not include a CRD or suppressor, bypass cartridges must be installed.
+NOTE If the IC Cube does not include a Dionex CRD or suppressor, bypass cartridges must be installed.
 Bypass cartridges provide the internal plumbing connections required for eluent and regenerant flow between IC Cube components.

-Figure 2-18 illustrates the features of the IC Cube.
+Figure 2-20 illustrates the features of the IC Cube.

-Figure 2-18.
+Figure 2-20.
 IC Cube Features

-CRD Cartridge or CRD Bypass Cartridge
+Dionex CRD Cartridge or CRD Bypass Cartridge

-The CRD 200 (Capillary) cartridge (P/N 072054) contains a CRD 200 Carbonate Removal Device (Capillary).
-The CRD 200 (Capillary) removes the carbonate peak contributed by the sample in hydroxide eluent chemistries.
+The Dionex CRD 200 (Capillary) cartridge (P/N 072054) contains a Dionex CRD 200 Carbonate Removal Device (Capillary).
+The Dionex CRD 200 (Capillary) removes the carbonate peak contributed by the sample in hydroxide eluent chemistries.
 Removal occurs immediately after suppression of the eluent, before the sample reaches the detector.
-The CRD 200 (Capillary) is optimized for operation at the flow rate range typically used with capillary columns.
+The Dionex CRD 200 (Capillary) is optimized for operation at the flow rate range typically used with capillary columns.

-The CRD and tubing connections inside the cartridge are not accessible.
+The Dionex CRD and tubing connections inside the cartridge are not accessible.
 Tubing exits the front of the cartridge to allow connection to other capillary IC components.

-Installation of a CRD 200 (Capillary) is optional.
-However, if one is not used, a CRD bypass cartridge (P/N 072056) must be installed.
+Installation of a Dionex CRD 200 (Capillary) is optional.
+However, if one is not used, a Dionex CRD bypass cartridge (P/N 072056) must be installed.
 The bypass cartridge contains the plumbing connections necessary for eluent and waste flow through the system.

-Suppressor Cartridge or Suppressor Bypass Cartridge
+Capillary Suppressor Cartridge or Suppressor Bypass Cartridge

-Two versions of capillary suppressor cartridges are available: ACES 300 Anion Capillary Electrolytic Suppressor cartridge (P/N 072052) and CCES 300 Cation Capillary Electrolytic Suppressor cartridge (P/N 072053).
+Capillary suppressor cartridges are available in two versions: Thermo Scientific Dionex ACES 300 Anion Capillary Electrolytic Suppressor cartridge (P/N 072052) and Thermo Scientific Dionex CCES 300 Cation Capillary Electrolytic Suppressor cartridge (P/N 072053).
 Each cartridge holds a suppressor and the required tubing connections for eluent and regenerant flow to the suppressor.
 The suppressor and tubing connections inside the cartridge are not accessible.
 Tubing exits the front of the cartridge to allow connection to other capillary IC components.

 When the cartridge is installed in the IC Cube, pins on the rear of the cartridge connect the suppressor to its power source.
 For details about the suppressors, refer to the suppressor manuals.
-The manuals are on the Thermo Scientific Reference Library DVD (P/N 053891).
+The manuals are provided on the Thermo Scientific Reference Library DVD (P/N 053891).